creat89/SummTriver/README.md

 To run you have to go to SummTriver_src and run with perl summTriver_Exp.perl [config.xml]

 There is a working example in the repository.
 A new wiki is available in https://github.com/creat89/SummTriver/wiki and will be expanded in the future.
+The wiki explains the dependencies necessaries to run the program and how to interpret the results.

 # How to cite?